 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team. - Verify that you have added a project and you have the project ID.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that you have added a project and you have the project ID.
 See Create a Project.

-your\project\id is the ID of the new project you created.
+your_project_id is the ID of the new project you created.